Best Scholarships for High School Seniors to Apply for in 2024

 Students with demonstrated financial need can even apply for need-based scholarships that are exclusively available to students who are low-income or who meet a certain threshold of financial need.

 Additionally, high school seniors should look into local scholarships that are exclusively open to students in a certain state, city, or school district.
 The more eligibility criteria a scholarship has, the fewer eligible students there will be.
 If you're a qualified applicant, be sure to apply for these narrow scholarships!

 Finally, students should also consider smaller scholarships that are less widely known than top scholarships.
 Though smaller scholarships may not seem as appealing as higher-value awards, they can add up and can be easier to win since they often receive fewer applicants.

 Successful students usually apply for multiple scholarships since more applications submitted often means more scholarships won.
 Students who win also tend to put the most effort into each scholarship application they submit, often following scholarship application tips such as applying early, submitting a unique essay, and always proofreading any written materials.

-How many scholarships can you get?
+How many scholarships can I get?

 Luckily, with college becoming increasingly expensive, there is no limit on how many scholarships you can win.
-While some scholarships are worth tens of thousands of dollars, most scholarships are smaller so you may need multiple to fully cover your expenses depending on what other financial aid you're receiving.
+While some scholarships are worth tens of thousands of dollars, most scholarships are smaller, so you may need multiple to cover your expenses fully depending on what other financial aid you're receiving.